saraozn/tp/docs/DeveloperGuide.md

 1. Property agent identifies the customer to be deleted and retrieves its index.
 2. Property agent inserts the index into the CLI.
-3. Property agent deletes the customer details from the address book.
+3. Property agent deletes the customer details from the address book.<br>
 Use case ends.

 Extension:<br>